git-pak/home-it-troubleshooting/cases/wifi-disconnections.md

 # Wi-Fi Disconnections on IoT and Smart TV Devices

-## Problem Description
+## Problem Description and Observations
-Multiple devices located in the living room (baby monitor and smart TV) experienced frequent Wi-Fi disconnections.
+- Multiple devices located in the living room (baby monitor and smart TV) experienced frequent Wi-Fi disconnections.
-Devices required manual reconnection and occasionally failed to reconnect entirely.
+- Devices required manual reconnection and occasionally failed to reconnect entirely.

-## Initial Observations
 - Router located in same room
 - 2.4 GHz and 5 GHz bands enabled on a single SSID
 - Other devices in different rooms remained stable